Github-campai/AEMLinuxMonitoring/README.md

 ## Installation

-Create a custom device monitor and paste the contents of monitor.sh in the "Script"field with the script language selected on "Unix(Linux, Mac OSX)"
+Create a custom device monitor and paste the contents of monitor.sh in the "Script" field with the script language selected on "Unix(Linux, Mac OSX)"

 ## Testing and debugging